AungMyoKyaw/meta-coursera-specialization/meta-front-end/rdm-usr-portfoilo/README.md

-# Simplest Working Calc
+# Portfolio Project

-A simple calculator app built with React.
+A personal portfolio single-page application built with React and Chakra UI.

 ## Setup